YottaDB/YDBDoc/MessageRecovery/errors.rst

 FILENOTCREATE, AAAA file xxxx not created

-MUPIP Information: This indicates that the file xxxx was not created due to AAAA; where AAAA is a lost transaction, or broken transaction, or Journal Extract file.
+MUPIP Information: This indicates that the file xxxx was not created due to AAAA; where AAAA is a lost transaction, or broken transaction or Journal Extract file.

 Action: Review accompanying messages for any further information.
 If there are no accompanying messages, it indicates that MUPIP did not find any lost or broken transactions for the corresponding extract file to be created.